mintlify/vscode-link/README.md

 5. Navigate through your code and see your documentation appear when you hover over your code file.
 6. (Optional) Open up your document by pressing Cmd/Ctrl+8

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Known Issues

 - Pictures do not show up in the hover preview